Rays beat Astros 5-2, move within 1 victory of World Series

 Enoli Paredes replaced Urquidy, and Yandy Diaz singled to load the bases.
 Wendle lined a single off third baseman Alex Bregman's glove to give Tampa Bay a 2-1 lead.

 Manuel Margot, whose three-run homer in Game 2 followed the first of Altuve’s two errors, laid down Tampa Bay’s first sacrifice bunt of the season.
-Paredes hit Kevin Kiermaier with a pitch to load the bases and then hit Willy Adames with a pitch to bring in another run.
+Paredes hit Kiermaier on the hand to load the bases and then grazed Willy Adames on the pinkie with another pitch to bring in another run.

 Left-hander Ryan Yarbrough pitched into the sixth for the win, holding the Astros to two runs and three hits while striking out five and walking two.